 Popular Skills for Eligibility Specialist

-Eligibility Specialists report using a wide range of professional skills.
-Most notably, skills in Medicaid Case Management, Insurance, Medicaid Eligibility, and Customer Service are correlated to pay that is above average, with boosts between 6 percent and 16 percent.
-Skills that pay less than market rate include Microsoft Office and Case Management.
-Most people who know Customer Service also know Insurance.
+Eligibility Specialists report using a pretty varied skill set on the job.
+Most notably, skills in Medicaid Case Management, Medicaid Eligibility, Insurance, and Knowledge of Medicaid & Medicare are correlated to pay that is above average, with boosts between 4 percent and 14 percent.
+Skills that are correlated to lower pay, on the other hand, include Microsoft Office and Case Management.
+It is often found that people who know Customer Service are also skilled in Insurance.

 Pay by Experience Level for Eligibility Specialist